 Natural Relief Spray

-Our Natural Range Magnesium Oil comes from Australian salt lakes and therefore has deviations per batch.
-The Magnesium Pro range is lab made and therefore has the same strength in every batch.
+Our Natural Range Magnesium Oil comes from Australian salt lakes and therefore has variations per batch.
+The Magnesium Pro range is scientifically formulated and therefore has very similar strengths in every batch.